Many Teller Cash Recycler brands have become obsolete with limited parts. Some are even at end of life and are a security risk.

 - Self-Audits are now automated: Still counting cash with dual control by hand to make sure your units are in balance?
 STOP!
 Today’s technology is way past those days.

 - Price has come down: Let us be real, recyclers should not be the same price as an ATM.
 If you haven’t shopped for upgraded technology lately you will be surprised that you were likely overpaying for subpar technology.
-Couple that with point number 3 above by reducing the number of machines you need to operate your branch, and you have a recipe for some significant savings.

 - Secure/Certified Service Provider with remote security patching capabilities: In the era of increased cyberattacks, you can’t afford to overlook this point.
 All this new technology is only as good as the service provider keeping it hardened, secure, and stable.
 Make sure your service provider is SOC 2 Type II certified, does not sub the maintenance out to a non-secure provider and can provide critical remote security patches, cyber threat monitoring, and maximize remote fixes.